TAG: Task-based Accumulated Gradients for Lifelong learning: Experiments

-Apart from these baselines, we report the performance of \textit{Naive SGD} and \textit{Naive RMSProp} from the previous section.
-We also report results on Multi-task learning settings on all four datasets where the dataset from all the tasks is always available throughout the stream.
-Hence, the resulting accuracies of Multi-task learning setting serve as the upper bounds for the test accuracies in lifelong learning.

-Following \cite{mirzadeh2020understanding}, the size of the episodic memory for both \textit{A-GEM} and \textit{ER} is set to store $1$ example per class.
-We consider a small size of episodic memory in \textit{A-GEM} and \textit{ER} because, with more numerous older examples, they become analogous to a multi-task learning setup.
+{ In the next experiment, we show that the \textit{TAG-RMSProp} results in a strong performance as compared to other LLL algorithms.
+In Table \ref{main_table}, we report the performance of \textit{TAG-RMSProp} and the following state-of-the-art baselines: \textit{EWC} \citep{kirkpatrick2017overcoming}, \textit{A-GEM} \citep{chaudhry2018efficient}, \textit{ER} \citep{aljundi2019online} with reservoir sampling and \textit{Stable SGD} \citep{mirzadeh2020understanding}.
+Additional details about our implementation are given in Appendix \ref{exp_details}.} Apart from these baselines, we report the performance of \textit{Naive SGD} and \textit{Naive RMSProp} from the previous section.
+We also report results on multi-task learning (MTL) settings on all four datasets where the dataset from all the tasks is always available throughout the stream.
+Hence, the resulting accuracies of the MTL setting serve as the upper bounds for the test accuracies in LLL.
+Following \citet{mirzadeh2020understanding}, the size of the episodic memory for both \textit{A-GEM} and \textit{ER} is set to store $1$ example per class.
+Since we want to evaluate \textit{TAG} with all other baselines on the original non-i.i.d. problem, we keep the episodic memory size in the replay-based methods small for the comparison.
 We still report \textit{A-GEM} and \textit{ER} results with bigger memory sizes in Appendix \ref{agem_er_app}.
-The size of the mini-batch sampled from the episodic memory is set equal to the batch-size i.e., $10$ for \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet}, \textbf{Split-CUB} and $64$ for \textbf{5-dataset} to avoid data imbalance while training.
-Other details about the hyper-parameters used in these baselines are given in Appendix \ref{hyper}.
+The size of the mini-batch sampled from the episodic memory is set equal to the batch-size to avoid data imbalance while training.

-Although we utilize a similar amount of memory as Expansion-based methods such as \cite{rusu2016progressive} during training time, we do not make any changes to the size of the model.
-In other words, the number of parameters remains the same during the test time, unlike Expansion-based methods.
-Hence, we do not compare our approach with them in our experiments.